orishamir/OriScapy/README.md

 dst, src, type
 ```

-All those fields are automatically completed by Scapy for your own comfort,
+All those fields are automatically completed by Scapy for your own comfort.
 Scapy automatically detects the type of packet to be sent is ARP,
 And so it sets the `type` field to `0x806 (ARP)`, like it should be.
 Also, the `Source MAC` and the `Destination MAC` are automatically detected and filled.